 - Era 1 covers everything from idealism though positivism and World War 2.

-- Era 3 is where the classic works of contemporary analytic philosophy were written by writers like Kripke, Lewis, Putnam, Rawls, Thomson, Singer and Frankfurt.
+- Era 3 is where the classic works of contemporary analytic philosophy were written by writers such as Kripke, Lewis, Putnam, Rawls, Thomson, Singer and Frankfurt.

 - Era 5 is the first part of the current century, and is dominatedby a number of distinctive topics, such as reasons, vagueness, contextualism and Williamsonian epistemology and metaphysics.